exercism/python/concepts/string-formatting/about.md

 ```

 Replacement fields (_the `{}` in the f-string_) support output control mechanisms such as width, alignment, precision.
-This specification is started in the [format specification mini-language][format-mini-language].
+This is defined by the [format specification mini-language][format-mini-language].

 A more complex example of an `f-string` that includes output control: